Helping millions of people navigate the world of technology.

 Once the Disk Cleanup is complete, check if the problem is solved.

-Whenever you open a storage drive on your Windows 11 computer, the file and folder icons in that drive either get displayed quickly or take some time to appear on your screen.
+Whenever you open a storage drive on your Windows 11 computer, the file and folder icons are displayed quickly or take some time to appear on your screen.
 Icon Cache takes care of the quick display of icons as it stores all the information about the file and folder icons.
 This is just like the App Cache on your mobile.
-If you still see the black background behind folder icons, here’s how you can rebuild Icon Cache, which might have corrupted over time.
+If you still see the black background behind folder icons, here’s how to rebuild Icon Cache, which might have corrupted over time.

 Step 2: Once Command Prompt opens, type the following path in the address bar and press Enter: